gkopacz/CyberSec-HomeLab/Day03-AD-Setup-and-Domain-Join/README.md

 > 🔐 I may enforce password complexity and expiration later using Group Policy.
 For now, I'm disabling expiration to keep testing consistent and simple.

-## 9️⃣ Windows Client Setup & Domain Join
+## 9️⃣ Windows Clients Setup & Domain Join

 With the domain controller, DNS, and DHCP services now fully configured, I moved on to provisioning two Windows client machines, one **Windows 10** and one **Windows 11** — and joining them to the `adlab.local` domain.